Tiffany Milestones: Our Legacy of Sustainability

-Tiffany joins other leading companies in pledging net-zero greenhouse gas emissions by 2050.
+Tiffany & Co. joins other leading companies in pledging net-zero greenhouse gas emissions by 2050.

-The Company sets a second-generation greenhouse gas goal for 15% reduction from 2013 to 2020.
+The Company sets a second-generation greenhouse gas goal for 15% reduction from 2013 through 2020.

 Tiffany joins the United Nations Global Compact, committing to align Company practices with universal sustainability principles.

-In a jewelry industry first, Tiffany speaks out to vigorously oppose the proposed Pebble Mine in Alaska’s Bristol Bay, raising awareness about the need to protect this ecosystem.
+In a jewelry industry first, Tiffany begins speaking out to vigorously oppose the proposed Pebble Mine in Alaska’s Bristol Bay, raising awareness about the need to protect this ecosystem.

 The Tiffany & Co.
 Board of Directors establishes the Corporate Social Responsibility Committee.

 The first solar projects at two of Tiffany’s New Jersey facilities are installed.

 Tiffany is the first jeweler to embrace Earthworks’ No Dirty Gold campaign, which establishes aspirational social, human rights and environmental standards for the extraction of gold.